 Using zero-forcing (ZF) beamforming, the optimization of transmit beamformer reduces to the design of a diagonal scalar power control matrix, which is optimized by deriving the convex upper bounds of the constraints.
 Meanwhile, the pinching beamforming is optimized by element-wise sequential partial swarm optimization (PSO) method.
 Furthermore, we prove that the proposed AO-based algorithm is guaranteed to converge when no constraints are violated in PA placement subproblem. \item Extensive numerical results validate the effectiveness of the proposed algorithms.
-The results demonstrate that: 1) the proposed algorithm significantly improve both SE and EE performance with fast convergence speed; 2) the SE-EE trade-off regime gap between PASS and conventional multiple-input multiple-output (MIMO) system widens when the number of PAs and spatial coverage increase, and PASS presents superior robustness across different service coverage.
+The results demonstrate that: 1) the proposed algorithm effectively improve the joint SE-EE performance with a small number of iterations; 2) PASS exhibits strong robustness against variations in the service area along the waveguide direction due to the flexible placement of PAs.
 These results confirm the scalability and potential of PASS for communication systems. \end{itemize} The rest of this paper is structured as follows.
 In Section \ref{sec:2}, a joint SE-EE design in PASS-enabled single-user scenario is investigated.
 In Section \ref{sec:3}, the transmit and pinching beamforming are optimized in the multi-user scenario.
 Numerical results are provided in Section \ref{sec:numerical results}, which is followed by our conclusions in Section \ref{sec:conclusion}.